-2010 Executive Bonus Plan
+2011 Executive Bonus Plan

-In the first quarter of 2010, our compensation committee approved the Executive Bonus Plan for the fiscal year ended December 31, 2010 (the "2010 Bonus Plan").
-Under the 2010 Bonus Plan, the compensation committee established performance measures to be used in the determination of 2010 annual executive officer cash bonus awards (other than for Mr. Lauer, who instead participates in the Performance Bonus Plan discussed below).
-The 2010 Bonus Plan may be amended, suspended or terminated at any time at the sole and absolute discretion of the compensation committee.
+In the first quarter of 2011, our compensation committee approved the Executive Bonus Plan for the fiscal year ended December 31, 2011 (the "2011 Bonus Plan").
+Under the 2011 Bonus Plan, the compensation committee established performance measures to be used in determining 2011 annual executive officer cash bonus awards (other than for Mr. Lauer, who instead participates in the Performance Bonus Plan discussed below).
+The 2011 Bonus Plan may be amended, suspended or terminated at any time at the sole and absolute discretion of the compensation committee.

-The payouts under the 2010 Bonus Plan for the fiscal year ending December 31, 2010 were determined by the compensation committee based 75% on company performance and 25% on individual performance.
+The payouts under the 2011 Bonus Plan for the fiscal year ending December 31, 2011 were determined by the compensation committee based 75% on company performance and 25% on individual performance.

 Company performance was measured by achievement of specific financial goals relating to revenue, non-GAAP operating earnings and EBITDA.
 The revenue goal, the non-GAAP operating earnings goal and the EBITDA goal each comprised 25% of the total potential target incentive award for each participant.
 In the event that we achieved one of the foregoing performance goals, a participant received, in connection with the achievement of that performance goal, 25% of the participant's target payout.
-A participant would not receive any payout with respect to a goal that was achieved at less than 95%, but would have received 50% of that goal's target payout if 95% of the goal was achieved, up to 90% of that goal's target payout at 99% of the achievement of the goal.
+A participant would not receive any payout with respect to a goal that was achieved at less than 95%, which was set as a threshold requirement, but would have received 50% of that goal's target payout if 95% of the goal was achieved, up to 90% of that goal's target payout at 99% of the achievement of the goal.
 If we exceeded a goal, participants would receive amounts above that goal's target payout for the relevant goal exceeded as follows: